dy/sprae/r&d.md

   + that would allow `sprae.stop()` counterpart to `sprae.start()`
   + alpine flavor would need it

-## [ ] Componentization: what can be done? -> likely no for now.
-When html-include is there we can talk
+## [x] Componentization: what can be done? -> likely no for now.
+When html-include / DCE is there we can talk

   1. define-element